 - Some of my Salesforce objects and fields are missing from the Object Picker, but they are not new.

-Currently, the Object Picker will only display objects that relate to Contacts, since we use Contacts for matching.
+Currently, the Object Picker will only display objects that relate to either Contacts or Accounts, since we use those top-level Objects for matching.
 For example, we do not display the General Accounting Unit object (meaning you cannot add a new GAU via this type of formula), but we do display the GAU Allocation object since it rolls up to the Contact via Opportunities.

 Additionally, we only display objects with editable fields to prevent confusion.
-In the future, we will be expanding this feature to include Account-related objects and more.
+In the future, we will be expanding this feature to include more flexibility.
 We're welcoming feedback for improvements, so make sure to add your thoughts to the Omatic Cloud Ideas forum!